LegendaryLabsBSC/LegendarySaurus/website/docs/contracts/lab/TicketMachine.md

 :::tip Note

-While we will initially use this contract to mint new Legends through *promo events*, the concept of being able to issue and redeem a "ticket" of sorts to grant access, can certainly be repurposed through new features we may come up with.
+While we will initially use this contract to mint new Legends through *promo events*, the concept of being able to issue and redeem a "ticket" to grant access, can certainly be repurposed through new features we may come up with.

 :::